Alexey-N-Chernyshov/blog/content/2017-12-27-pg_filedump.md

 # insert into my_table values (4, now(), pg_read_file('some_file.txt'));
 # checkpoint;
 ```
-We can get relation id in an easy way as (we’ll consider further the more general way to know the heap file name):
+We can get the relation id in an easy way as (we’ll consider further the more general way to know the heap file name):
 ```
 select relfilenode from pg_class where relname = 'my_table';
  relfilenode